kryptogo/jobs/README.md

 - Diligent aptitude as well as innovative, agile, flexible, and prudent
 - Complete practice of product and project management

-#### Associate Project Manager

-**Responsibilities**：

-- Contribute to the development of the overall product strategy, product roadmap and business plan with COBINHOOD
-- Global Cryptocurrency research
-- Analyze global KYC/AML policy
-- Identify needs through a combination of user research, collecting feedback from cross-functional teammates, diving into data, and competitive analysis
-- Collect and respond to user feedbacks on Google Play/App Store of COBINHOOD’s product

-**Requirement**：

-- BS or BA Degree/ Technical background preferred
-- Strong analytical skills
-- Excellent organizational and communication skills
-- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
-- Detail-oriented and able to work on multiple tasks autonomously
-- Passion & Knowledge of cryptocurrency and blockchain technologies is a must

 #### Product Designer

 **Responsibilities**: